microsoft/tolerant-php-parser/docs/HowItWorks.md

 ```

 This above should generate the `IfNode` successfully.
 But let's say we run the following through,
-which is missing a close paren token.
+which is missing a close parenthesis token.
 ```php
 if ($expression // ) <- MissingToken
 {